Xfers/docs/source/index.md

 Settle the payment of a previous created charge.
 This is an optional process which is usually made when a seller has delivered their goods/services and would like to shorten the payment settlement process.
 The default [payment settlement process](http://xfers.github.io/docs/#payment-settlement) takes 10 days.

-When a correct pin is provided, the charge will become completed and the funds will be available for usage(withdrawal, payout, etcs) immediately.
+When a correct `settlement_code` is provided, the charge will become completed and the funds will be available for usage(withdrawal, payout, etcs) immediately.

-If no pin was provided, buyer will receive a notifications from Xfers that a seller has delivered on their goods/services and has 72 hrs dispute it before their funds are released to the seller.
+If no `settlement_code` was provided, buyer will receive a notifications from Xfers that a seller has delivered on their goods/services and has 72 hrs dispute it before their funds are released to the seller.

 #### HTTPS Request